-Emerging Adults is one of six cultivation communities targeted by Kentucky State Treasurer Allison Ball through her Financial Empowerment Coalition and Database.
+Emerging Adults is one of seven cultivation communities targeted by Kentucky State Treasurer Allison Ball through her Financial Empowerment Coalition and Database.
 The following resources have been gathered from non-profit, business, and government entities focused on improving the financial livelihood of young adults who have completed high school and started their careers or gone on to pursue postsecondary education.
 This community is focused on financial empowerment related to student loans, home buying, and starting a family.

 Apprisen seeks to develop financial solutions for all stages of an individual's life.
 Apprisen's services help people focus on the skills and concepts that work together to help create a strong financial life.